onflow/nft-storefront/docs/documentation.md

 pub fun cleanupGhostListings(listingResourceID: UInt64)
 ```
 cleanupGhostListings
-Allow anyone to cleanup ghost listings.
-Listings will become ghost listings
-if stored provider capability doesn't hold the NFT anymore.
+Allow callers to clean up ghost listings for this seller.
+Listings which remain orphaned on marketplaces because the stored provider capability cannot acquire the NFT any more.

 ---